mpchadwick/mpchadwick.github.io/_posts/2016-12-15-what-is-cidr-notation.md

 In this class of IP addresses the first 3 octets refer to the network and the last octet refers to the host.
 Each network can only have 255 hosts on this type of network.

-IP addresses above 223.255.255.255 are split into Class C and D, however those classes are used for multi-casting protocols and experimental use
+IP addresses above 223.255.255.255 are split into Class C and D, however those classes are used for multi-casting protocols and experimental use.

 ### What Does This Have To Do With CIDR Notation?